 - Organ Damage: Internal bleeding and organ damage can require multiple surgeries and long periods of recovery.
 You may even need to undergo organ transplants, which can be expensive with long waiting lists for donors.
 Even if you do find a suitable donor, you still run the risk of organ rejection.

 - PTSD and Mental Health Concerns: Any accident can leave permanent scars that aren’t visible.
-The more catastrophic or life altering an event is, the more likely you will need to invest in some type of therapy or mental health treatment in order to process and move on from the event.
+The more catastrophic or life-altering an event, the more likely you will need to invest in some type of therapy or mental health treatment to process and move on from the event.

 This is where things get a bit tricky.
 Depending on the severity of your injuries, you may be unable to file a claim on your own.
-Or you simply may not be sure that you have a case at all thanks to the burden of proof or your own financial hardship.
-No matter what situation you find yourself in, you deserve the help of a skilled truck accident attorney who can advocate for you while you’re working on recovering.
+Or you simply may not be sure that you have a case at all, thanks to the burden of proof or your own financial hardship.
+No matter what situation you find yourself in, you deserve the help of an advocate.

-What To Expect in a Semi-Truck Accident Case?
+What To Expect in a Semi-Truck Crash Case?

 Building a legal case is difficult, even when you aren’t completely focused on healing and struggling to find a way to pay your medical bills.
-Babcock Injury Lawyers is here to support you throughout the claim filing process, even representing you in court if needed to settle your case.
-By taking advantage of our years of legal expertise and our team of award winning Baton Rouge truck accident attorneys, you’re setting yourself up for a successful compensation claim.
-We’ll meet with you in an environment in which you feel comfortable to discuss as much of your case as possible.
-We’ll also work closely with your doctors in order to make sure that you file for every bit of compensation you could be owed for your injuries sustained in a truck accident.
+We are here to support you throughout the claim filing process, even representing you in court if needed to settle your case.
+By taking advantage of our years of legal expertise and our team, you’re setting yourself up for a successful compensation claim.
+We’ll meet with you in an environment where you feel comfortable discussing as much of your case as possible.
+We’ll also work closely with your doctors in order to make sure that you file for every bit of compensation you could be owed for your injuries sustained in a truck wreck.